 - Ensure that you claim your Google Plus Page and link it to your website.

 - Ensure that your Google Business page has all of the correct information showing, and if not, correct it.

 - Google Plus is enough for another post, which can be found here.

-These are all tips to helping you gain the exposure for your business you need.
-But remember, the bottom line: Make your site awesome!
-Don't worry too much about how to make your site rank.
-If you build an awesome site, publish awesome content and be the best there is in your niche, you'll rank.
-The search engines have gotten smart enough now, that they weed through the junk and present quality.
-Don't forget, their goal is to present the most relevant and engaging experience to searchers.
+These are all tips to help you gain the exposure for your business you need.
+But remember the bottom line: Make your site awesome!
+Don’t worry too much about how to make your site rank.
+If you build an awesome site, publish awesome content and be the best there is in your niche, you’ll rank.
+The search engines have gotten smart enough now that they weed through the junk and present quality.
+Don’t forget that their goal is to present the most relevant and engaging experience to searchers.